openharmony/docs/en/application-dev/internationalization/intl-guidelines.md

 # Internationalization Development (Intl)

-This module provides basic I18N capabilities, such as time and date formatting, number formatting, and string sorting, through the standard I18N interfaces defined in ECMA 402.
+This module provides basic I18N capabilities, such as time and date formatting, number formatting, and string sorting, through the standard I18N APIs defined in ECMA 402.
+For more details about APIs and their usage, see [Intl](../reference/apis/js-apis-intl.md).
-The [I18N](i18n-guidelines.md) module provides enhanced I18N capabilities through supplementary interfaces that are not defined in ECMA 402.
-It works with the Intl module to provide a complete suite of I18N capabilities.

 > **NOTE**
 >